THANK YOU FOR YOUR INTEREST IN KAPKA.

 Tours are from 10:30 to 11:30 am:

 Teachers will present information about the school and their academic programs, and parents will have a chance to visit classrooms and speak to teachers directly.
 Current parents will also be available after the presentations to talk about KapKa and how it functions as a cooperative school.

-- FINANCIAL ASSISTANCE (OPTIONAL): Parents seeking financial aid must submit an application with School and Student Services by the National Association of Independent Schools, an organization that provides an independent, third-party assessment of a family's ability to cover tuition costs.
+FINANCIAL ASSISTANCE: Parents seeking financial aid must submit an application with School and Student Services by the National Association of Independent Schools, an organization that provides an independent, third-party assessment of a family's ability to cover tuition costs.
 This application is due February 8, 2018.
 KapKa’s financial-aid policy requires full payment of the $250 registration fee and first tuition payment upon acceptance.
 Financial aid is then available up to a maximum of 50 percent of the total tuition.
 To apply for financial aid, please file an online application at: sssbynais.org/parents.

-4. KIDS VISIT KAPKA.
+5. KIDS VISIT KAPKA.
 Families with kindergarten children who are applying to the school are asked to visit KapKa together on a Saturday in February, the exact date to be determined, from 10:30 a.m. to noon.
 This is a great chance for children to see the school and meet KapKa's faculty and some current students.
 Older applicants will be invited to spend time in the classroom during the school week.

-5. ACCEPTANCE LETTERS AND CONFIRMATION.
+6. ACCEPTANCE LETTERS AND CONFIRMATION.
 We will mail decision letters and contracts by March 16, 2018.
 Family responses are due on March 27 For KapKa to hold your place, we require a $250 registration fee and first tuition payment.
 If payment is not received promptly, the space will be offered to wait-listed families.

 Admission decisions are made without regard to a child’s race, religion, color, creed, national or ethnic origin, family structure or financial status.
 We believe that all children are gifted and testing is not an effective way to measure a child’s potential.
 As such, we do not use formal testing to inform admission decisions.
 It is important for us to be able to fully meet the needs of each child that we accept into our school.
 Therefore, we only offer placement to children whose needs we believe we are fully able to support.
 Children must turn five by August 31 to be considered for kindergarten placement.

-6. WELCOME TO NEW STUDENTS AND FAMILIES.
+7. WELCOME TO NEW STUDENTS AND FAMILIES.
 We have two events to welcome students and families.
 In April, we host the Incoming Family Ice Cream Social to give new families a chance to meet each other and revisit the school.
 In June, the incoming students spend an afternoon at KapKa, doing activities with teachers and meeting current students in a welcoming ceremony.
 New families are additionally invited to join the KapKa community over the summer in organized play dates and a camping trip.

 NOTICE OF NONDISCRIMINATORY POLICY AS TO STUDENTS